QuintixLabs/Voux/README.md

 - One-line `<script async src="...">` embed; wrap it with your own element (e.g. `<span class="counter-widget">…</span>`) when you need classes for styling.
 - SQLite storage (lives in `data/counters.db`) so you can run it entirely on your own machine.
 - Separate `hits` table tracks the IP + last-hit timestamp used for deduplication.
-- Admin dashboard has pagination, search, inline edits for label/value, and optional private notes so you can tag each counter.
+- Admin dashboard has pagination, search, inline edits for label/value, and optional notes (visible only to admins) so you can tag each counter.

 ## 🚀 Getting started